Nico-git85/Little-Blog/README.md

 # Little-Blog
-to exercises with ejs tags and documentation / lodash / express routing
+to exercise using ejs -  tags and documentation / lodash / express routing